 SCAG will continue to collaborate with regional stakeholders to promote the conservation of natural and agricultural lands and restoration of habitats.

-Connect SoCal includes a new Regional Advance Mitigation Program (RAMP) initiative that will establish and/or supplement regional conservation and mitigation banks and/or programs to address impacts for projects that support reduction of per-capita VMT.
-The initiative will also support long-term management and stewardship of mitigated properties.
+Connect SoCal includes a new Regional Advance Mitigation Program (RAMP) initiative that will establish or supplement regional conservation and mitigation banks and other approaches to more effectively address impacts for projects that support reduction of per-capita VMT.
+The initiative can support long-term management and stewardship of mitigated properties.

-Align with Funding Opportunities and Pilot Programs
+Align with Funding Opportunities